Walker Buehler: 2021

 Buehler was eligible for salary arbitration for the first time before the 2021 season.
 On February 10, he signed a two-year contract with the Dodgers for $8 million.
 On June 20, Buehler won his seventh game of the season, tying Kirby Higbe for the Dodgers franchise record of 23 consecutive starts without a loss, going back to the 2019 season.
 He was a 2021 National League All Star, and the July 2021 NL Pitcher of the Month.

 Buehler was 16–4 (.800; 2nd in the NL) in the 2021 regular season, with a 2.47 ERA (3rd) and 212 strikeouts (7th).
 His 16 wins were 3rd in the league.
 He gave up 6.458 hits per 9 innings (2nd in the NL), and had a WHIP of 0.968 (4th).
 Buehler started the first game of the 2021 NLDS against the San Francisco Giants, allowing three runs on 6 1/3 innings to take the loss.
 He then started Game 4 on short rest, the first time he had done that in his career.
 In the game, he allowed one run on three hits in 4 1/3 innings.
 He struggled in his first start in the 2021 NLCS, allowing four runs on six hits while walking three in 3 2/3 innings in game 3.
 He again pitched on short rest in game 6 after Max Scherzer was unable to go, he allowed seven hits and four runs (three of them on a home run by Eddie Rosario) in four innings while striking out six as the Dodgers were eliminated from the playoffs.

 2022

 Buehler made his first Opening Day start on April 8 for the Dodgers against the Rockies.
 He allowed two runs in five innings to record the win.
 On April 25, he pitched his first career shutout against the Arizona Diamondbacks, striking out 10 batters and allowing only three hits and no walks.
 Buehler made 12 starts for the Dodgers in 2022, with a 6–3 record and 4.02 ERA.
-He left a game with the Giants on June 10 because of discomfort in his pitching elbow which eventually resulted in him undergoing season ending surgery.
-After his surgery was performed the Dodgers announced that Buehler underwent both a second Tommy John surgery as well as flexor tendon repair, likely keeping him sidelined until the 2024 season.
-Despite the injury, the Dodgers signed him to a $8.025 million contract for the 2023 season to avoid salary arbitration.
+He left a game with the Giants on June 10 because of discomfort in his pitching elbow, and had arthroscopic surgery in June to remove bone spurs in his elbow.

+This eventually resulted in him undergoing season-ending surgery on his right arm in August 2022.
+After his surgery was performed, the Dodgers announced that Buehler underwent both his second Tommy John surgery in which his ulnar collateral ligament was replaced, as well as flexor tendon repair, likely keeping him sidelined until the 2024 season.
+Despite his injury, the Dodgers signed him to an $8.025 million contract for the 2023 season to avoid salary arbitration.

+2023

+Buehler and the Dodgers initially hoped he would be able to rejoin the team in September and possibly for the postseason.
+However, after one two-inning minor league rehab appearance the team announced that he would not return in 2023 and hoped to be back for the start of the 2024 season.